Charan-happy/MyTechskillimprovement/Kubernetes_AtoZ.md

 1. calico<br>2.
 Flannel<br>3.
 Weave Net<br>4.Cilium (uses eBPF)<br>5.
 Amazon VPC CNI (for AWS VPC)<Br>7.
 Azure CNI (for Azure virtual network) kubernetes networking is a big topic and it differs based on the hosting platforms.

+**Kubernetes cluster setup**

+As a DEVOPS engineer, gaining a thorough understanding of each component and cluster configuration is crucial configuration is crucial to work in production environments.
+Though there are various methods for deploying a kubernetes cluster, it is advisable to learn how to set up a multi-node clusters from scratch.
+This allows you to gain knowledge on concepts such as High Availability, Scaling, and Networking and simulates a real-world project.

+- Additionally , mastering the configuration of multi-node clusters can be beneficial for interviews and building confidence in your abilities.
+The following are the ways to establish a kubernetes cluster.

+In the following topics, we will look at kubernetes cluster setup and administration taks using kubeadm.

+**Kubeadm cluster Setup**
+- In this lab, we will look at the step-by-step to setup a kubernetes cluster using kubeadm with one master and two worker nodes.

+#### what is kubeadm ?

+Kubeadm is a tool to set up minimum viable kubernetes cluster without much complex configuration.
+Also, kubeadm makes the whole process easy by running a series of prechecks to ensure that the server has all the essential components and configs to run kubernetes.

+- it is developed and managed by the official kubernetes community. if you want to play around with the cluster